ynonp/unix2-bash-scripts-slides/part1.md

 ## Job Control
-* Press Ctrl+Z to put a running process "on hold", and go back to the shell
+* Press Ctrl Z to put a running process "on hold", and go back to the shell
 * Use jobs to see all jobs (frozen and background processes)
 * Use fg to return a job to foreground (active process)
 * Use bg to send a frozen task to work in the background